Photography in Iceland

 Lunch: Visit one of the downtown hot dog stands for eina með öllu (one with everything).
 You will be right back for more.
 The Icelandic hotdogs are delicious; contain a secret mix of pork, beef and lamb.

 Evening: Enjoy a musical performance at Harpa, the new and magnificent culture center.
-Program information will be available in the fall of 2019.
+Program information will be available in the summer of 2020.

 Depart REYKJAVIK for home